Renewing Your Client’s Flood Insurance

 It is typically costlier for agents to identify, market, and sell flood insurance to a new policyholder than it is to keep an existing client, making it important to focus first on keeping your customers covered.
 Additionally, customers may be at higher risk of lapsing in the first two years of being a policyholder, so pay particular attention to new clients in your portfolio.

 Insurance Renewal Resources

 Visit the NFIP Resource Library for marketing resources to encourage your client to renew their flood insurance.Visit Resource Library

 Clients will be notified of their upcoming policy renewal window by their insurance carrier.
 FEMA may also mail a renewal reminder letter during this time.

 Every year after renewing, your clients will receive a copy of the Flood Insurance Claims Handbook, Summary of Coverage, and a loss history for their property – making renewal a crucial moment to help clients understand their specific flood insurance needs.

-Gambler's fallacy: Many homeowners who commit the “gambler's fallacy” mistakenly believe that past events affect the probability of something happening in the future.
+Gambler's fallacy: The mistaken belief that past events affect the probability of something happening in the future.
 For example, “My community was impacted by flooding this year, so we’re probably safe for next year.”